© Crown copyright 2020

 There is separate guidance for the general public who are fit and well.
 There is separate, specific guidance on isolation for households with a possible coronavirus infection.

 2. Meeting family and friends

-To avoid risks of transmission and stay as safe as possible, you should always maintain social distancing with people you do not live with - indoors and outdoors.
-You should only have close social contact with others if you are in a support bubble with them.
+To avoid risks of transmission and stay as safe as possible, you should always maintain social distancing with people you do not live with – indoors and outdoors, including in the settings below.
+You should only have close social contact with others in your household and support bubble.
 You should:

 - only socialise indoors with members of up to two households (anyone in your support bubble counts as one household) – this includes when dining out or going to the pub

 - only socialise outdoors in a group of up to six people from different households, or in larger groups if everyone is exclusively from one or two households

 - only visit businesses and venues in groups of up to two households (anyone in your support bubble counts as one household) or with a group of six people from different households if outdoors

 - limit your interaction with anyone outside the group you are attending these places with even if you see other people you know, for example, in a restaurant, community centre or place of worship

 - limit the number of people you see socially, especially over short periods of time, to keep you and them safe, and save lives – the more people you have interactions with, the more chances we give the virus to spread

 - not hold or attend celebrations (such as parties) where it is difficult to maintain social distancing and avoid close social interaction – even if they are organised by businesses and venues that are taking steps to follow COVID-19 Secure guidelines